ljfoster97/PSAuditChromeInstalls/README.md

 # PSAuditChromeInstalls
-PowerShell script for auditing the installed version of Google Chrome on all AD machines with last logon date.
+PowerShell script for auditing the installed version of Google Chrome on all AD machines.
+Exports to CSV showing machine name, OS, bool connection-test, version of chrome currently installed and the last logon date.